What Is Buprenorphine?

 As an opioid partial agonist, Buprenorphine attaches to the same receptors in our brains as opioids, and results in similar feelings as those of opioids.
 However, the effects are less than with a full opioid (such as heroin) which means the brain is satisfied and withdrawal symptoms are minimized.

 For many addicts, recovery will include relapse, partly due to uncomfortable withdrawal symptoms which can in some cases, even be fatal.
 Buprenorphine, through Suboxone or Sublocade treatments, lowers the intensity of these symptoms, making it easier for the body to adjust to stopping.
-When Buprenorphine is attached to the brain’s receptors, opioid use will have no effect because the opioids cannot attach to the occupied receptors.
+Over the course of opiate replacement threapy, buprenorphine is attached to the brain’s receptors, opioid use will have no effect because the opioids cannot attach to the occupied receptors.

 What Are the Side Effects?

 Any pharmaceutical can produce side effects and, whether your treatment includes Suboxone or Sublocade, Buprenorphine is no exception.
-As an effective treatment for opioid addiction, it does come with side effects that will vary with each individual, including:
+While opiate replacement therapy is an effective treatment for opioid addiction, it does come with side effects that will vary with each individual, including:

 - Increased sweating